-While there continues to be a shift in marketing dollars to “new media” in the digital realm, where impressions, clickthroughs, and other metrics are easily tracked, there is still a place for traditional print advertising.
-But it has to pass the 2-second test - the time a reader will give to your ad before turning the page!
+The shift in marketing dollars to online advertising has changed advertising, but there is still a place for traditional print advertising.
+But it has to pass the 2-second test - the time a user will give to your ad before scrolling past it.

-Here are a few tips to make your print ad dollars really count, and increase your chance that readers won't turn the page after 2 seconds.
-I’ll reference a recent ad we did for client Geotest to illustrate the points.
+Here are a few tips to make your ad dollars count, and increase your chance readers will click on your ad.

 Ad research, and common sense, tells us that headlines - in ads, articles, billboards, you name it - are what our eyes go to first.
 People spend about 2 seconds to decide if they'll read more or move on, and that decision is almost solely based on their interest from reading the headline